t-zuehlsdorff/gitlabhq/doc/install/installation-freebsd.md

 Apart from the always supported markdown style there are other rich text files that GitLab can display.
 But you might have to install a dependency to do so.
 Please see the [github-markup gem readme](https://github.com/gitlabhq/markup#markups) for more information.

+### Adding your Trusted Proxies

+If you are using a reverse proxy on an separate machine, you may want to add the proxy to the trusted proxies list.
+Otherwise users will appear signed in from the proxy's IP address.

+You can add trusted proxies in `config/gitlab.yml` by customizing the `trusted_proxies` option in section 1.
+Save the file and restart GitLab for the changes to take effect.

 ### Custom Redis Connection

 If you'd like Resque to connect to a Redis server on a non-standard port or on a different host, you can configure its connection string via the `config/resque.yml` file.